user-synax/Kivo/learn-about-project.md

 ## 🚧 What's *not* in Kivo (yet)

-Honesty is part of the design docs, so: no payments (Plus is admin-granted), no E2E encryption, full offline history is limited to the last 50 messages per chat, video *attachments* aren't supported (voice is), and realtime presence assumes a single server instance (scaling out needs a shared adapter).
+Honesty is part of the design docs, so: no payments (Plus is admin-granted), no E2E encryption, full offline history is limited to the last 50 messages per chat, video *attachments* aren't supported (voice is), and realtime presence assumes a single server instance (scaling out needs a shared adapter). **Disappearing messages (24h/7d auto-delete) were removed 2026-09-08** — `disappearingDuration`/`expireAt` and all timer UI deleted from frontend & backend.
 The roadmap in the [README](README.md) tracks everything.

 ---